Mehran Traders Near Sabzi Mandi Akbar Road Okara.

 Corn seed

-Corn seeds, also known as maize seeds, are the basic units used for planting and growing corn plants.
+Farmers use corn seeds, also known as maize seeds, as the basic units to plant and grow corn crops.
 They are essential for starting a corn crop and are available in various varieties and types to suit different needs.
 Here are some additional details about corn seeds:

 1. Types of Corn Seeds: There are different types of corn seeds, each with specific characteristics and purposes.